Karenza Mathews

 Karenza Mathews (née Smith) is a female former international table tennis player from England.

 Table tennis career

 She represented England at five World Table Tennis Championships in the Corbillon Cup (women's team event) from 1967 to 1975.
 She also reached the quarter-finals of the Women's Doubles with Mary Shannon-Wright and the Mixed Doubles with Denis Neale in 1967.

 Karenza was England number one and won 231 senior caps and won a bronze medal in the team event at the European Table Tennis Championships in 1970.

 She won an English Open title and 15 English National Table Tennis Championships titles.

 Personal life

 She married Kenneth Mathews on 18 May 1968.
+She then had two daughters who both married and have had a daughter and a son each.